jamespares/Linear-regression/README.md

 **Interpretation:**

-The model suggests that a higher average number of rooms per dwelling is positively associated with the median value of homes, while a higher proportion of the population with lower status is negatively associated with the median value of homes.
+The model suggests that a higher average number of rooms per dwelling is positively correlated with the median value of homes, while a higher proportion of the population with lower status is inversely correlated with the median value of homes.